Ting-Shen/Rorippa-polyploids-in-HDM/README.md

 # Rorippa-polyploids-in-HDM
 ## randomization.html
-This is the code used for randomination of plants during common garden transplantion.
+This is the code used for randomization of plants during common garden transplantation.